 * SoapboxSadie: Lampshaded.
 Lisa at first tries out for the squad to challenge the notion that girls can't play football, but Ned is all the more happy to let her join and points out they've already got four girls on the team.
 Deflated, Lisa switches tactics and accuses the team of animal cruelty for using leather footballs, until she's told the balls are synthetic and the money spent on them goes to charity.
 She promptly runs off in tears.

-* SpecialGuest: Creator/MikeJudge as Hank Hill.
+* SpecialGuest: Joe Namath as Himself and Creator/MikeJudge as Hank Hill.

 * WhereTheHellIsSpringfield: It's 2000 miles away from Arlen, Texas, wherever ''that'' is...

 -->'''Flanders:''' Who are we gonna beat?

 -->'''Springfield Wildcats:''' The Wildcats!